ThorntonLab/ThorntonLab.github.io/markdown/data.md

 ###2013

-* [Simulation code](https://github.com/ThorntonLab/TFL2013sim) and [output](http://devlaeminck.bio.uci.edu/Data/ThorntonForanLongPLoSGenetics) from Thornton, Foran, and Long (2013) Properties and Modeling of GWAS when Complex Disease Risk is due to non-complementing, deleterious mutations in genes of large effect.
-PLoS Genetics 9: e1003258.  __NOTE__: the code is out of date in this repo, and you are better off using the version that is in included with [fwdpp](https://github.com/molpopgen/fwdpp) as an example program.
+* [Simulation code](https://github.com/ThorntonLab/TFL2013sim) and [output](https://drive.google.com/open?id=0Bxy-54SBqeekTlE4Qy1mWWpsYTQ) from Thornton, Foran, and Long (2013) Properties and Modeling of GWAS when Complex Disease Risk is due to non-complementing, deleterious mutations in genes of large effect.
+PLoS Genetics 9: e1003258.

  * There are several resources from from Cridland, MacDonald, Long, and Thornton (2013) Abundance and Distribution of Transposable Elements in two Drosophila QTL Mapping Resources.
 Molecular Biology and Evolution.
 [Manuscript](http://mbe.oxfordjournals.org/content/30/10/2311.abstract).
 These resource are: